Michael Betancourt: Early life and education

 Betancourt was born in New Jersey in 1971.
 He enrolled at Temple University for film studies and received an MA in Film Studies at the University of Miami, studying under film historian William Rothman.
 He also received his Ph.D degree from the University of Miami in Interdisciplinary Studies, focusing on Art History, Communications/Film Studies, and History.

 In addition to scholarly work, he has written popular articles and reviews on art, art theory, and culture for magazines, including The Atlantic, Make Magazine, Miami Art Exchange and Art Scene.

 Betancourt's father is the archaeologist Philip P. Betancourt and his brother is the author John Gregory Betancourt.
 Michael spent his summers in both Crete and Greece and worked as a photographer on his father's excavation at Pseira.

 Career

 His first film exhibition was Archaeomodern, shown at the Ann Arbor Festival of Experimental Film in 1993.
 In 1995, his film, a self-referential film in 30 sentences, won a Director's Citation award at the Black Maria Film Festival.
 Other works have screened in Art Basel Miami Beach, Contemporary Art Ruhr, Athens Video Art Festival, Festival des Cinemas Differents de Paris, Anthology Film Archives, Millennium Film Workshop, the San Francisco Cinematheque's Crossroads, and Experiments in Cinema, among others.
 His video Telemetry screened as an installation during the first Athens Video Art Festival.
 Other installations were site-specific: as part of Art Basel Miami Beach, the Sites-Miami project in 2004, and at the South Florida Art Center's 800 Lincoln Road exhibition space as part of the Face-to-Face series in 2011.

+Betancourt has been a professor of motion media design at the Savannah College of Art and Design since 2009.